Reduction of Cardiovascular Events With Icosapent Ethyl–Intervention Trial - REDUCE-IT

 The results of this trial indicate that the use of IPE 2 g twice daily was superior to placebo in reducing TGs, CV events, and CV death among patients with high TGs and either known CV disease or those at high risk for developing it, and who were already on statin therapy with relatively well-controlled LDL levels.
-Results were consistent among patients with diabetes and prior MI.
+Results were consistent among patients with diabetes and those with prior MI, and across the spectrum of kidney function.
 Rates of revascularization and MI were lower, while atrial fibrillation/flutter and bleeding were higher with IPE.
 Results were maintained in the US cohort, and whether events were investigator-reported vs. CEC-adjudicated.

 These are very interesting findings and come on the heels of several negative trials with n–3 fatty acid supplementation.
 One aspect of this medication is that it has a higher dose of purified EPA (4 g/day) than what was tested in other clinical trials.
 Other trials with moderate to high doses of EPA are ongoing.
 This is one of the first non-LDL targeted trials to show a CV benefit and will likely be featured in future guidelines.